 While it started with copies of legendary Les Paul and Strat guitars, it came up with original models soon after.
 The current portfolio includes a variety of different guitar types, including both solid and hollow-body guitars.
 Still, the company is best known for the iconic RG series of guitars, which were introduced in 1987 and have been massively popularized by Steve Vai and other guitar gods.

 Speaking of the excellent value for money, the famous Pacifica series is the first thing that comes to mind.
-For this occasion, we’ve picked the PAC120H model.
-If offers excellent build quality and combines Alder body with Rosewood neck.
-Interestingly, it comes in HH pickup configuration and a hardtail bridge, which makes it perfect for heavier tones.
+For this occasion, I’ve picked the PAC120H model.
+It offers excellent build quality and combines an Alder body with a Rosewood neck.
+Interestingly, it comes with an HH pickup configuration and a hardtail bridge, which makes it perfect for heavier tones.

 However, the reason why this company stands out is an impressive range of acoustic and electric guitars, with all kinds of different designs.